ai03-2725/MX_Alps_Hybrid/README.md

 * The footprint library was divided into four distinct libraries.
 Remove the previous, re-add the libraries with the footprints you are using, then rebind the footprints in the schematic.

 ### Request More Footprints
 I'll be more than happy to make more custom footprints to fit your needs, time permitting.
-Simply contact me via Discord @ai03#2725, or twitter @ai03_2725.
+I will admit that I'm definitely short on time nowadays, so I may not be able to respond right away.

 ### Contributing
 Feel free to create pull requests with more footprints.
 I only ask that they are of high quality, and that they are based on official dimensions, if possible.